-The Internal Medicine PGY2 residency program at Good Samaritan TriHealth Hospital employs activities to enable residents to achieve competence in the required areas in the Accreditation Standards for PGY2 training.
-Below are overviews of required competency areas defined by ASHP specific to the program.
+TriHealth residency programs employ activities to enable residents to achieve competence in the required areas in the Accreditation Standards for PGY1 and PGY2 training.
+Below are overviews of required & elective competency areas defined by ASHP specific to each residency program hosted by Good Samaritan TriHealth Hospital.

 Full detail of the ASHP required competency areas, goals, and objectives can be found online.
+Detail of elective competency areas may be found here; note, this PGY1 program only teaches and evaluates the elective Competency Area E5.